 Lots of good flavour for a humble turnip, isn’t it?
 It’s all about using simple ingredients and just treating them with care, definitely nothing complicated.

-You can use either turnip or rutabaga in this recipe.
-I used what I know as ‘turnip’, ‘yellow turnip’ (aka rutabaga).
+- You can use either turnip or rutabaga in this recipe.
+I used what I know as turnip (that is, yellow turnip or rutabaga).
 More detail on this in the text above.

 - Fall Farro Salad

-If you make this mashed turnip recipe, be sure to leave a comment below.
-Love to know how you enjoyed!
+If you make this mashed turnip recipe, be sure to leave a comment below!

 Ingredients